Scille/parsec-cloud.old-wiki/Parsec-metadata-server-installation-guide.md

 $ source ./venv/bin/activate
 ```

 Note that for safety reason, environment variables should be protected.
-In this guide environment variable have been exported from the shell (it means those commands appears in command history and persist in the shell environment).
-In a production environment, the parsec backend environment variable should be protected by the system mechanism.
+In this guide environment variables have been exported from the shell (it means those commands appears in command history and persist in the shell environment).
+In a production environment, the parsec backend environment variables containing password should be protected by the system mechanism.

 If the postgresql database is new (or if it's the first time parsec runs), the database tables need to be created.
 This can also be run after a parsec server update: